craftingcity/The-Known-World/World Notes/Underdark/Locations & Holdings/Upper Northwestern Underdark.md

 To its east, Darklake, home of the Ziggurat Kou-toa.

 Further, the old human mining colony of Ammyrian.
-Many scavangers make their home there now.

-Heading south; A collection of duergar make station in a large pocket.
+The Duergar make their home here, and spread to the south in fewer numbers.

-West of them, the settlement of Ootool is said to have been made by the Illithid, but this sounds unlikely, as noone has seen one come forth from the ruins on which the settlement is built
+West of their southern reaches, the settlement of Ootool is said to have been made by the Illithid, but this sounds unlikely, as noone has seen one come forth from the ruins on which the settlement is built

 West-south-west, the Settlement of Durgg-Likin is a goblin settlement.